-They're traditionally served as a ban chan, or appetizer with an array of other similar little dishes at Korean meals.
-I find they work quite nicely in a sandwich, alongside grilled meats, or with scrambled eggs.
-I've even been known to serve them (with toothpicks, to keep fingers clean) with cocktails, martinis in particular.
+They're traditionally served as a ban chan or appetizer with an array of other similar little dishes at Korean meals.
+We find they work quite nicely in a sandwich, alongside grilled meats, or with scrambled eggs.
+We've even been known to serve them (with toothpicks, to keep fingers clean) with cocktails, martinis in particular.
 Use them as you like!

 - 1 pound kirby cucumbers (hothouse or English cucumbers work, too)